exratione/lambda-complex/README.md

 # Lambda Complex

-Lamdba Complex is a Node.js framework for applications that run entirely within Lamdba, SQS, and other high abstraction layer AWS services.
+Lambda Complex is a Node.js framework for applications that run entirely within Lambda, SQS, and other high abstraction layer AWS services.
 The high points of Lambda Complex:

 * Assemble applications from any Node.js Lambda function implementations.
 * Use any NPM module that exports one or more Lambda function handlers, or write your own.
-* Configure the Lambda Complex application to pass data between Lamdba function invocations or accept data from SQS queues.
+* Configure the Lambda Complex application to pass data between Lambda function invocations or accept data from SQS queues.
 * Lambda complex applications are deployed as CloudFormation stacks.